inigoserna/pyftpsync/README.md

   * This is a command line tool...
   *  ... and a library for use in your Python projects
-  * upload mode
-  * download mode
-  * TODO: bidirectional sync mode
+  * Upload, download, and bi-directional synch mode
-  * Allows FTP-to-FTP and Filesystem-to-Filesystem synchronisation as well
+  * Allows FTP-to-FTP and Filesystem-to-Filesystem synchronization as well
   * Architecture is open to add other target types.

 Note: